ARMNTL/project-landing-page/README.md

 }
 ```

-56. Set the card images sizes and border
+56. Set the card images sizes and border.

 ```css
 .card img {